anushka23g/Complete-Placement-Preparation/README.md

 📚 [High Scalability](http://highscalability.squarespace.com/) \
 📚 [Interview Puzzles](https://www.geeksforgeeks.org/category/puzzles/)
 DONT FORGET TO CHECKOUT my followup article more better preparation [HERE](https://medium.com/getpieces/snippetizing-your-coding-interviews-4ec4eb2f0d89) - Has more tips and tricks on how I prepared!!
-Will be soon adding resources for CS Fundamentals as well...

  ***Do star, fork and share the repo to show your support, it would help others too!***   <br>